Personal Safety Guidelines for Non-Vaccinated Centenary Community Members and Guests

 - Hand washing and sanitizing: Wash your hands with soap and water for at least 20 seconds after touching door handles, light switches, stair railings, office equipment, and any other high-traffic surfaces.
 Avoid touching your eyes, nose, mouth, or mask with unwashed hands.
 Keep hand sanitizer available for times when hand washing is not available or practical.

 - Travel and Self-Quarantine: All Centenary-sponsored business travel is currently discontinued unless deemed critical for recruitment or fundraising.
 Employees should consult their Cabinet member for these exceptions.
-For approved business travel, complete the self-checker for symptoms and follow COVID-19 hygiene recommendations.
-If traveling to a CDC identified hotspot, self-quarantine (work from home) for 14 days or provide a doctor’s note clearing you to return.
-Any personal travel (any travel beyond a 100 mile radius of your residence) should be conducted in strict accordance with CDC guidance, but if you travel to a COVID-19 hotspot you will be required to self-quarantine for 14 days or provide a doctor’s note clearing you to return.
+For approved business travel, complete the self-checker for symptoms and follow COVID-19 health and safety recommendations.
+If traveling to an area of high COVID-19 activity as identified by the CDC, self-quarantine (work from home) for 14 days or provide a doctor’s note clearing you to return.
+Any personal travel (any travel beyond a 100 mile radius of your residence) should be conducted in strict accordance with CDC guidance, but if you travel to an area of high activity, you will be required to self-quarantine for 14 days or provide a doctor’s note clearing you to return.